Andrew Sentance: Criticism

 The economist Paul Krugman criticized an article Sentance wrote in London's Financial Times on 21 September 2015, which opposed the US Federal Open Market Committee's decision not to raise interest rates.
 Krugman writes:

 What makes the piece so remarkable is that there isn’t so much as a nod to what you might have thought was the standard approach to monetary policy; not only has Sentance made up his own version of macroeconomics, he’s evidently completely unaware that he has done so.

 According to Krugman, Sentance criticizes the Fed for its shifting arguments against raising rates ("sluggish growth in all the major western economies in 2011-12; the euro crisis in 2013-14; and now the Fed is citing weak economic growth in China and the impact this has on financial markets") and says: "If you look around hard enough, there can always be a reason for not raising interest rates."
 Krugman points out that Sentance never once mentions that, according to Krugman, US "inflation is still below the Fed’s target, and shows no sign of rising".

 Personal life

-Andrew Sentance is married with two adult children.
+Andrew Sentance is married with two adult children and two young grandsons.
 His main interest outside work is music.
 He plays the piano, organ, guitar and bass guitar and he is a former member of a band called 'Revelation'.
 He is also involved in local church music in the area around Broxbourne, Hertfordshire, where he now lives.
 Since 2019, he has played the organ regularly and acted as Director of Music in the Parish of Bengeo near Hertford.
 Sentance takes a keen interest in environmental affairs and also in charity work: he is a former trustee of Build It International, a development charity, and a former trustee of the charity Harvest Help (now known as Self Help Africa) as well as a former trustee of the Anglo-German Foundation.
-He is also Chair of the Templefields Multi-Academy Trust, which oversees three primary schools in Harlow, Essex.
+He is also a former Chair and Trustee of the Templefields Multi-Academy Trust, which oversees three primary schools in Harlow, Essex.